-Things To Do In Sydney: Walks With Kids Aged 6 Months To 6 years +
+Sydney Walks with Kids Aged 6 Months to 6 years +

 - Mums & Bubs

 There's nothing like stretching your legs in the great outdoors!
 We’ve put together a list of our favourite lesser-known Sydney walks with kids (6 months to 6+ years).
 Some are pram-friendly, others are not, so let's just assume you’ve put the littlest member of your family in a carrier or Macpac.

 And if you would enjoy some company with like-minded Parents/Carers on these walks, Hike it Baby is a non-profit organization dedicated to connecting families to nature.